jawj/zapatos-docs/src/index.md

 If you're asking for or contributing new work, my response is likely to reflect these principles:

 **Correct, consistent, comprehensible.**  I'm pretty likely to accept pull requests that fix bugs or improve readability or consistency without any major trade-offs.
-I'll also do my best to act on clear, minimal test cases that demonstrate unambiguous bugs.
+I'll also do my best to respond with timely fixes to clear, minimal test cases that demonstrate unambiguous bugs.

-**Small is beautiful.**  I'm less likely to accept pull requests for features that significantly complicate the code base either to address niche use-cases or to eke out minor performance gains that are almost certainly swamped by network and database latencies.
+**Small is beautiful.**  I'm less likely to accept pull requests for features that significantly complicate the code base either to address niche use-cases or to eke out minor performance gains that are likely swamped by network and database latencies.

-**Scratching my own itch.**  I'm unlikely to put a lot of my own effort into features I don't currently need ... unless we're talking about paid consultancy, which I'm more than happy to discuss.
+**Scratching my own itch.**  I'm unlikely to put a lot of free effort into new features I don't currently need.

+**Sponsorship or consultancy.** If you'd like to discuss [sponsoring work on the project](https://github.com/sponsors/jawj), or possible consultancy, please [get in touch](http://mackerron.com).

+### Sponsors

+Many thanks to [Seam](https://www.getseam.com) for sponsoring proper multi-schema support.

 ### What's next